TrendingTechnology/chances/README.md

 - [x] Dark mode toggle
 - [x] Look into improving FOUC with Typekit (resolved for now with a fade-in entrance effect)
 - [x] 404 template
+- [ ] Something I added recently added some minor jank when navigating between pages.
+Let's fix this shall we?
 - [ ] Tag support
 - [ ] Book reviews
 - [ ] Share buttons